acfoltzer/learngenomics.dev/docs/02-genomic-variation/04-structural-variation.md

 While SVs are detected computationally, some SVs are large enough to be seen in an ordinary microscope.

+TODO ACF 2025-06-03: the following paragraph needs work. `pull`, `read`, `map` are used in jargony ways that haven't yet been defined, there are some grammar issues, and the concepts are described too briefly for a novice.

 After an SV event the original genomic sequence is interrupted by another out of place sequence, creating a **breakpoint**.
 Detecting breakpoints in SVs requires specialized computational methods.
 One strategy is to pull all of the